-Lassen Volcanic National Park, in unified command with USFS and CAL FIRE, is implementing a full suppression strategy.
-The park superintendent has authorized all firefighting tactical requests that have been made by the Incident Management Team.
-This has led to the use of numerous tools from the firefighting toolbox, including:
+The Dixie Fire was managed in two cooperative zones: West and East.
+Lassen Volcanic National Park is included in the West Zone.
+Lassen Volcanic National Park, in unified command with USFS and CAL FIRE, implemented a full suppression strategy.
+The park superintendent authorized all firefighting tactical requests that were been made by the Incident Management Team.
+This led to the use of numerous tools from the firefighting toolbox, including:

-In addition to crews being brought in from other locations, park firefighters are also assigned to the incident, working on handcrews, a Branch Section Chief, Resource Advisors, and numerous other roles within the incident.
+Park firefighters assigned to the incident included handcrews, a Branch Section Chief, Resource Advisors, and numerous other roles within the incident.

 Dixie Fire News Releases